MSFT-SMT-ACCELERATORS/APC-Demo-App/docs/HOL/README.md

 ##### APC SDK: Retrieve Network Information

 To make APC operator API calls, you'll need the network identifier for the cellular network device address you are calling from.
-More informtion on this APC Call: [Device Netwrok](#device-network).
+More informtion on this APC Call: [Device Network](#device-network).

 1. Access the subclient for the device network from the base client created earlier `apcClient`: